Tutorial: Integrate Freshservice with Azure Active Directory

 Configure and test Azure AD single sign-on

-In this section, you configure and test Azure AD single sign-on with Freshservice based on a test user called Britta Simon.
-For single sign-on to work, a link relationship between an Azure AD user and the related user in Freshservice needs to be established.
+Configure and test Azure AD SSO with Freshservice using a test user called Britta Simon.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Freshservice.

-To configure and test Azure AD single sign-on with Freshservice, you need to complete the following building blocks:
+To configure and test Azure AD SSO with Freshservice, complete the following building blocks:

-- Configure Freshservice Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure Freshservice SSO - to configure the Single Sign-On settings on application side.